 Yalda T Uhls, MBA, PhD, teaches and conducts research at UCLA.
 Dr. Uhls spent over 15 years as a senior film executive at studios such as MGM and Sony, and then earned a PhD in psychology at UCLA in developmental psychology.
 Her expertise on how media content are created, along with the science of how media affect children, informs her unique perspective.

 Yalda’s research focuses on how traditional and newer media impact the social behavior of preadolescents.
 Her findings were featured in Time Magazine, the NY Times, USA Today, NPR and others, and and published in journals such as Developmental Psychology and Computers in Human Behavior.
-In 2015, the 83 year old national organization of leading experts in child development, the Society for Research in Child Development, gave Yalda’s graduate school research its highest honor: Outstanding Doctoral Dissertation.
+In 2015, the Society for Research in Child Development gave Yalda’s graduate school research its highest honor: Outstanding Doctoral Dissertation.
 She also was honored by UCLA and received awards for her disseration and service work, in particular her work with the student run program, Psychology in Action.
 Dr. Uhls has been invited to share her knowledge with a variety of audiences including NIDA, the White House, Pixar, the NFL, Google, public school districts, Harvard Business School and others.

 Dr. Uhls has written a parenting book called Media Moms and Digital Dads: A Fact not Fear Approach to Parenting in the Digital Age, which is a synthesis of peer reviewed research, written in an accessible style for parents, educators and students.
 She is on the leadership council of UCLA's Psychology in Action, a graduate student run program that helps students learn how to translate scientific research for the general public.
 She is an advisor to the Learning Sciences Exchange, funded by the Jacobs Foundation, an advisor to the non-profit Common Sense Media, on the advisory council of YouTube Kids and Family and the advisory council for Barbie.